brookeseifert/brookeseifert/README.md

 -  Hello there!
 I’m Brooke Seifert (@brookeseifert)
--  I’m interested in expanding my knowledge and woeking with others to do so.
+-  I’m interested in expanding my knowledge and working with others to do so.
 -  I’m currently learning C ++, but have a background in Python.
 -  I am a computer science student at the Univeristy of Colorado Boulder -- Sko Buffs!